-Critical illness policies pay out in the event that you are diagnosed with a specified critical illness.
-Like life cover it pays out a lump sum, the objective of which is to help you fund changes which may need to be made to your lifestyle as a result of that illness.
+Critical illness policies are designed to pay out in the event that you are diagnosed with a specified critical illness.
+Some forms of life cover can pay out a lump sum or income, a critical illness policy in the same way can pay out a lump sum or regular income, the objective of which is to help you fund changes which may need to be made to your lifestyle as a result of that illness.
 For example, you may need to move house to be nearer relatives or friends.
 You may need to make changes to your existing house to meet new mobility requirements, or you may wish to pay off your mortgage and reduce your outgoings.
 Alternatively, you may simply want to give up worrying about money and make the most of your opportunities whilst you can.
 Like Income Protection Insurance, Critical Illness cover can be for single people with no dependants as it could be the only source of ongoing financial support in the event of critical illness.

-As confirmed above, these types of policy cover a range of a critical illnesses.
-For specific definitions please refer to the Key Features and Policy Documents.
+As confirmed above, these types of policy cover a range of critical illnesses.
+For specific definitions please refer to the Policy Documents.

 These types of plan usually have no cash in value at any time, and will cease at the end of the term.
 If premiums are not maintained, then cover will lapse.